ndsev/zserio-tutorial-python/README.md

 So let's generate some Python code.
 It's enough just to run the following command:

 ```
-zserio tutorial.zs -python build/gen
+zserio tutorial.zs -python src
 ```

-This command generates Python code and puts it into the `build/gen` folder.
+This command generates Python code and puts it into the `src` folder.
 It actually creates subfolders for each package in the schema.

 So after generating the code our folder structure looks like this:

 ```
 .
-├───build
-│   └───gen
+├───src
-│       └───tutorial
+    └───tutorial
-└───src
 ```

 Let's take a quick look what has been generated.
-In the `build/gen/tutorial` folder you now find the following files:
+In the `src/tutorial` folder you now find the following
+files:

 ```
 api.py employee.py  experience.py __init__.py language.py role.py